 Physical Therapy in Willow Grove, Hatboro, and Glenside for Foot

-Welcome to Willow Grove Physical Therapy's patient resource in Willow Grove, Hatboro, and Glenside about Tailor's Bunion.
+Welcome to Willow Grove Physical Therapy's patient resource in Willow Grove, Hatboro, and Glenside about Sesamoid Problems.

 Related Document: Willow Grove Physical Therapy's Guide to Foot Anatomy

-How do health care providers identify a bunionette?
+How do health care providers identify this problem?

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at Willow Grove Physical Therapy have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-When you visit Willow Grove Physical Therapy after your surgery, our Physical Therapist will develop a personalized rehabilitation program to help speed our recovery.
+The Physical Therapists at Willow Grove Physical Therapy can develop a personalized Physical Therapy program to help speed your rehabilitation.
 When your recovery is well under way, regular visits to Willow Grove Physical Therapy will end.
-Although we will continue to be a resource, you will eventually be in charge of doing therapeutic exercises as part of an ongoing home program.
+Although we will continue to be a resource, you will eventually be in charge of doing your exercises as part of an ongoing home program.

 Willow Grove Physical Therapy provides services for Physical Therapy in Willow Grove, Hatboro, and Glenside.

 If surgery becomes necessary, several procedures are available to treat sesamoid problems.
 Which one your surgeon chooses will depend on your specific condition.